Dokuqui/Front-End_Portfolio/README.md

 7. Burger Menu with search input
 8. Simon Game Code
 9. Animation Site: Animations using only `HTML` and `CSS`, also using `Flex` in `CSS`
+10. Chart JS: Three different charts created with use of `Canvas` and `JS`
+11. 3D Curve: Small 3D project created with usage of `Three.JS`